holepunchto/hypercore/README.md

 #### `core.writable`

-Can we append to this core?
+Can we append to or truncate this core?

 Populated after `ready` has been emitted.
 Will be `false` before the event.